Bill Bain Jr. gave Seattle some of its most recognizable buildings

 In the 1990s, Mr. Bain was one of the few people who saw downtown Seattle as a residential area.
 He moved his family to a mixed-used building of his own design on Pine Street called Marketplace Tower.

 Jones, who lived in a quiet building across the street, said it was rare to run into her neighbors.
-Though grocery stores and amenties were nearby, she said her neighbors thought it was safer to take a car.
+Though grocery stores and amenities were nearby, she said her neighbors thought it was safer to take a car.

 “The vibrancy of the streets, the growth of Seattle in so many ways is part and parcel to the nurturing way he revitalized the downtown,” Jones said.